 - Reporting Procedures

-For more information on the RAT Academy fill out our Contact form.
+For more information on the Rail Auxiliary Team Academy, fill out our Contact form.

-In providing additional eyes and ears along the rail lines, RAT PACK members are able to report suspicious activity such as trespassers, graffiti, or objects on or around the rails as well as reporting any hazards that might interfere with safe railway operations.
+Along with providing rail safety training, the Team puts additional eyes and ears along the rail lines, where Team members are able to report suspicious activity such as trespassers, graffiti, or objects on or around the rails as well as reporting any hazards that might interfere with safe railway operations.

 Members are trained as to what to look for and how to report the incident to the rail authority.